JohnAugustineMcCain/Trivalent/README.md

 - It opens a path toward **reliable AI safety frameworks** grounded in **probabilistic epistemology**, rather than fragile symbolic absolutes.

 In short:
-**Monte Carlo (PEACE) confidence engines may revolutionize both mathematical exploration and AI safety** by reframing how we treat open problems, ambiguity, and truth itself.
+**PEACE confidence engines may revolutionize both mathematical exploration and AI safety** by reframing how we treat open problems, ambiguity, and truth itself.

 ---